Community Garden Plots are available for planting from May through October at the following locations:

 - Calls 952-949-8441 if you decide not to plant your assigned plot.

-- Is responsible for keeping assigned plot as clean and neat as possible.
+- Is responsible for maintaining assigned plot (weeding/harvesting) through Oct.
+15.

 - Supplies their own seeds, fertilizer and equipment for proper preparation, growing, cultivating and harvesting of crops.